 - climatology, the study of prevailing weather patterns; and

 We predict weather trends and events by comparing solar patterns and historical weather conditions with current solar activity.

-Our forecasts emphasize temperature and precipitation deviations from averages, or normals.
-These are based on 30-year statistical averages prepared by government meteorological agencies and updated every ten years.
+It’s important to understand that our forecasts emphasize temperature and precipitation deviations from averages, or normals.
+These are based on 30-year statistical averages prepared by government meteorological agencies and updated every 10 years.
 The most recent tabulations span the period 1981 through 2010.